TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-09-06-from-symfony-to-laravel-5-steps-to-prepare-your-symfony-project.md

 <br>

-Success of every greater migration is based on stability.
+Success of every more significant migration is based on stability.
 That's why:

-* we should never drop the old version unless we run stable on a the next one
+* We should never drop the old version unless we run stable on a the next one
-* we should have a fallback in case something goes wrong,
+* We should have a fallback in case something goes wrong,
 * and stable testing environment to be sure our project keeps running flawlessly

 <br>

-First, we make sure our project has Symfony container factory in place.
-This will make flipping container later on possible with single line:
+First, we make sure our project has a Symfony container factory in place.
+This will make flipping containers later on possible with single line:

 ```php
 use Psr\Container\ContainerInterface;